Home Along Da Riles

 Home Along Da Riles (lit. home along the rails or 'home along the railroad) is a Philippine television sitcom series broadcast by ABS-CBN.
-The title of the series is based on the 1990 film Home Alone.
+The title of the series is a title pun of the Home Alone franchise.
 Directed by Johnny Manahan, Victor de Guzman and Apollo Arellano, it stars Dolphy.
 It aired from December 23, 1992 to August 10, 2003, and was replaced by Ang Tanging Ina.

-This series is currently streaming on Kapamilya Online Live Global every Wednesdays, 3:00 am–5:00 am.
+Some of the episodes are still available in ABS-CBN and Jeepney TV.

 Premise

-The series tells the lives of the Kósme family and neighbors who live on the nearby railroad tracks.
-The family patriarch, Kevin Kósme, serves as the breadwinner of the family.
-He deals with problems with his five children, long-time love interest Aling Azon, brothers-in-law Ritchie and Elvis, and the people from the agency he worked at including the antagonistic Steve.
-Aside from the problems, there are some non-sense exploits and misadventures that would laugh your butts off.
+The series follows the lives of the Cosme family and their neighbors living beside the railroad tracks.
+The family's patriarch, Kevin Cosme, serves as the breadwinner while dealing with the everyday problems of raising his five children, his long-time love interest Aling Azon, his brothers-in-law, and the people at the placement agency he works, including the antagonistic assistant, Steve.
+Despite these challenges, the family often finds themselves in a variety of hilarious misadventures, nonsensical situations, and heartfelt life lessons.